-The Company provides regular updates on its biogas upgrader system sales opportunities that successfully convert into contractual agreements in its reported sales order backlog ("Sales Order Backlog").
-Sales Order Backlog is a supplementary financial measure that refers to the balance of unrecognized revenue from contracted biogas upgrader system supply projects.
+The Company provides an update on its contracted system sales, which includes both Greenlane and Airdep branded products ("Sales Order Backlog").
+Sales Order Backlog is a supplementary financial measure that refers to the balance of unrecognized revenue from sales contracts.
 The Company's Sales Order Backlog is a snapshot in time which varies from period-to-period.
-The Sales Order Backlog increases by the value of new biogas upgrader system sales contracts and is drawn down over time as these projects progress towards completion with amounts recognized in revenue (by reference to the stage of completion of each contract).
-A typical biogas upgrading system sales contract has six stages of completion and a duration of nine to 24 months, and therefore annual and quarterly operating results will fluctuate as a result of the timing of contract related work.
-Sales Order Backlog does not include: (i) Airdep's component revenue, included in system sales, given the smaller individual contract value and shorter duration; (ii) aftercare services revenue due to the smaller individual contract value and variable nature; or (iii) the Royalty Agreement due to the inherent variable nature of the agreement.
+The Sales Order Backlog increases by the value of new system supply contracts and is drawn down over time as these projects progress towards completion with amounts recognized in revenue (by reference to the stage of completion of each contract).
+Sales Order Backlog does not include revenue from contracts in connection with services and spare parts, given the smaller individual contract values, or royalties.